Somewhat Resilient

 First-Line Supervisors of Transportation Workers, All Other are somewhat less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-AI is already changing a lot of the day-to-day work for transportation supervisors — things like route planning, dispatch decisions, and compliance paperwork are increasingly being handled by smart software tools, which means the job is shifting rather than staying the same.
-At the same time, the parts of the job that really matter — managing people, resolving conflicts, making quick safety calls, and building trust with drivers and customers — still need a human in charge, and AI can't fully replace that judgment.
+This career is labeled "Somewhat Resilient" because AI is already taking over a big chunk of the cognitive work that supervisors used to handle, like route planning, dispatch decisions, and compliance paperwork, which means the job is genuinely changing rather than staying the same.
+At the same time, the parts that truly matter, like resolving worker conflicts, making real-time safety calls, and managing relationships with drivers and customers, still require human judgment that AI simply cannot replicate on its own.

 Read full analysis